Goodloe Sutton: Reaction to the editorial

 Alabama political columnist Kyle Whitmire, who had worked at The Democrat-Reporter as a young man, published a column in which he speculated that Sutton, 80 at the time of the editorial's release, had gone into sharp decline since the death of his wife in 2003 and might be suffering from dementia, alcoholism, or both.
 Sutton's editorial was criticized by Alabama Governor Kay Ivey, both of Alabama's U.S. Senators, and numerous other public figures, many of whom called on Sutton to resign.
 The University of Southern Mississippi removed him from its Mass Communication Hall of Fame and "strongly condemned" his remarks.
 Auburn University's Journalism Advisory Council rescinded the Distinguished Community Journalist Award Sutton had received in 2009.
 The Alabama Press Association censured Sutton, saying he "brought disgrace upon newspapers in Alabama and the profession," and suspended The Democrat-Reporters membership in the organization.

 Sutton responded to the criticism by saying that he was not sorry that he wrote the editorial, and that he would do it again if he had the chance.
 He also said that the point of the editorial was to be "ironic": "[A]ll these years, the FBI and the Department of Justice have been investigating the Klan and now, that shoe is on the other foot.
 (The FBI and Justice Department) are doing wrong and the Klan needs to investigate them.
 That’s what the point of (the editorial) was.
 Not a lot of people understand irony today."

 On February 21, Elecia R. Dexter, an African-American with human resources and operations experience, as well as a degree in speech communications, replaced Sutton as publisher and editor of The Democrat-Reporter.
-Without journalistic experience, she had been working as the paper's "front office clerk."
+Without journalistic experience, she had been working as the paper's "front office clerk".
 Sutton retained ownership of the paper.Brice-Saddler, Michael (February 23, 2109) "A newspaper editor urged the Klan to 'ride again.'
 A black woman is taking his place."
 The Washington Post She stepped down after a few weeks, because of "continuing interference from the editor she was meant to replace".

-Retirement
+Retirement and death

 On July 1, 2019, Sutton sold The Democrat-Reporter and retired.
-The new owner, Tommy Wells, said that Sutton "doesn't even have a key anymore."
+The new owner, Tommy Wells, said that Sutton "doesn't even have a key anymore".

+Sutton died at his home in Marengo County, Alabama, on September 22, 2023, at the age of 84.